manasgupta-1/MicroNet-Submission-A-STAR/README.md

 For flops, we calculate flops on a per layer basis.
 We calculate flops on the remaining weights after pruning.
 We calculate multiply operations as 16bit and add operations as 32bit.
 We then add together the multiply and adds per layer and do it for each layer.
 Adding together the flops for each layer gives us the total number of flops for the whole model.

-**We achieve xx Params and xx Flops on CIFAR100 leading to a score of xx**
+**We achieve 0.0618 Params and 0.0440 Flops on CIFAR100 leading to a score of 0.1058**

-**We achieve xx Params and xx Flops on ImageNet leading to a score of xx**
+**We achieve 0.3541 Params and 0.5392 Flops on ImageNet leading to a score of 0.8933**

 We use WideResnet-28-10 as our starting network for CIFAR100 and EfficientNet-B2 for ImageNet.
 We include checkpoints of the pruned models for reference.
 We also include testing scripts to test the validation accuracy of the included checkpoints.
 The instruction for running the script are provided below.

 ## Running the script
-Evaluate WideResNet-28-10 for CIFAR100-
+Evaluate WideResNet-28-10 for CIFAR100:

 ```
-python test.py --wideresnet -e --resume /path/to/checkpoint.pth --batch-size 128 /path/to/data/directory
+python test_wideresnet.py --checkpoint-path /path/to/checkpoint.pth /path/to/data/directory
 ```
-Evaluate EfficientNet-B2 for ImageNet-
+Evaluate EfficientNet-B2 for ImageNet:

 ```
-python test.py --wideresnet -e --resume /path/to/checkpoint.pth --batch-size 128 /path/to/data/directory
+python test_effnet.py --checkpoint-path /path/to/checkpoint.pth /path/to/data/directory
 ```